thoth-tech/documentation/docs/Courseflow/Projects/Discovery-Page/Research/ngx-graph/ngx-graph.md

 - Not enough documentation around this library.
 - Examples online are lacking.
 - d3.js, if you know how to use it, is much better and flexible than this library.
 - Until ngx-graph is updated, I think it will be better to work with d3.js and make components more flexible (essentially creating our own version of ngx-graph).
 - After working on ngx-graph, I realized that doing the force-simulation on the front end is a bad idea.
   - Despite the d3.js version actually loading unlike the ngx-graph with large amounts of data, slower devices may not be capable of handling the simulation (even with smaller numbers).
   - This led to my decision to use pre-calculated positions.
   - Due to issues with ngx-graph and setting positions manually, d3.js will be the better choice for this.

+If future students would like to continue work on this library, please go to the CourseFlow repository and find the project inside the research branch.